ojasvi-2002/project-cafa-aicybersecurity/README.md

 CaFA is an _Adversarial Example_ attack, suited for tabular data.
 That is, given a set of samples and a classification ML-model, CaFA crafts malicious inputs--based on the original ones--that are misclassified by the model.

-CaFA is composed on 3 main logical components:
+CaFA is composed of 3 main logical components:
-1. **Mine:** employing a constraints mining algorithm (we use [FastADC](https://github.com/RangerShaw/FastADC) and our own ranking scheme) on a portion of the dataset; we focus on [Denial Constraints](https://dl.acm.org/doi/10.14778/2536258.2536262).
+1. **Mine:** employing a constraints mining algorithm (we use [FastADC](https://github.com/RangerShaw/FastADC) and our ranking scheme) on a portion of the dataset; we focus on [Denial Constraints](https://dl.acm.org/doi/10.14778/2536258.2536262).
 2. **Peturb:** attacking the model with *TabPGD* (a [PGD](https://arxiv.org/abs/1706.06083) variation we propose to attack tabular data) and *TabCWL0*
 (a variation of [Carlini-Wagner](https://arxiv.org/abs/1608.04644)'s attack) to craft adversarial examples under structure constraints and cost limitations.
-3. **Project:** the crafted samples are then projected onto the constrained space embodied by the constraints learned in the first step.
+3. **Project:** The crafted samples are then projected onto the constrained space embodied by the constraints learned in the first step.
 For this end we use a SAT solver ([Z3 Theorem Prover](https://github.com/Z3Prover/z3))